cantwelc/aws-mobile-developer-guide/doc_source/auth-google-create-oauth-android-clientid.rst

          :scale: 85

 #.
-In :guilabel:`Name`, enter a name in the format :code:`com.amazon.mysampleapp Android client ID`.
+In :guilabel:`Name`, enter a name in the format :code:`PACKAGE NAME Android client ID`.

 #.
 In :guilabel:`Signing-certificate fingerprint`, enter the SHA-1 fingerprint.
 For more information
    about Google's process for obtaining your SHA-1 fingerprint, see `this Google support article